naveen-marthala/Handwritten-word-recognition-OCR----IAM-dataset---CNN-and-BiRNN/README.md

 ## Dataset:

 The IAM Handwriting contains:
-115'320 isolated and labeled words of 657 writers.
+115,320 isolated and labeled words by 657 writers.

 link to <a href=http://www.fki.inf.unibe.ch/databases/iam-handwriting-database>IAM words dataset</a>.